-Applications for leave will be made on Leave Request/Report forms (02-035).
+Applications for leave will be made on Leave Request/Report form (02-035).
 With the implementation of IRIS HRM, this form will be replaced with an electronic request and approval process.
-These forms Leave requests and approvals should be retained for reference and audit purposes for a period of at least three years.
+Leave requests and approvals should be retained for reference and audit purposes for a period of at least three years.